 Peterson simultaneously argues for self-improvement in the game of atomized profit-seeking, but also that one’s genes largely determine intelligence and the qualities of success, i.e., disagreeableness, conscientiousness, and so on.
 Monetizing one’s creativity is largely an expression of personality – intelligence plus conscientiousness, with disagreeableness tossed in to ensure you keep coming out on top of negotiations.
 If you are born without that cocktail, you must work against your own brain where others have a smooth ride.
 The same is ultimately true in relation to identity.
-You can tell black people to pull up their bootstraps all you want – but ultimately, if you don’t understand that black people today bear the culture and last names of their former slave owners, and according to certain insane IQ studies, have a lower IQ on average than whites (a claim that debunks meritocracy and individualism in one swoop), you must prepare for the consequences.
+You can tell black people to pull up their bootstraps all you want – but ultimately, if you don’t understand that black people today bear the culture and last names of their former slave owners, and according to certain insane IQ studies, have a lower IQ on average than whites, Asians and Jews (a claim that debunks meritocracy and individualism in one swoop), you must prepare for the consequences.
 You must prepare for moral rebellion.
 What would you do in their situation?
 Every anxiety compounded by identity-wounds?
 It would be a hell that young white men do not face.
 And imagine being transgender and dealing with the world!
 Peterson is right to say that you must face the world, no matter what – but also wrong to defend the free market and suggest that pulling up your bootstraps is the only mode of life in which responsibility may properly manifest in individuals.
 The conservative desire for a totally brutal, independent society for ordinary citizens, while enabling state subsidies and legal tax evasion schemes (Apple pays no taxes) for the wealthy, is an infuriating double standard upheld by centrist capitalism.

 In a Quora question from years ago, the Professor once argued against universal health care, saying that it is wrong to ‘force’ the hands of doctors, the same line of argument used by Ben Shapiro.
 I will never understand this in any sense.
 If you are paid, you have to do work, whether it’s a private or public hospital.
 Either way, declining work means getting fired.
 There is no real distinction in ‘forced’ labor here.
 Of what use are our myths if we share no common community worth funding, for those who would otherwise be bankrupted by their bills?
 If you say churches or local organizations should provide these services, then see to it that megachurches provide anything at all from their coffers.
 I guarantee you these ‘Christians’ will cling to their purse strings.